-While free parking, water boards or paying income tax may be alien to many locals, the value of property is not.
-As such, Monopoly has been played in Romania for years (long before the fall of the communist regime in fact.
+While free parking, water boards or paying income tax may be alien to many locals, the value of property is certainly not.
+As such, Monopoly has been played in Romania for years: long before the fall of the communist regime in fact.
 In those days it would often be played using less-than-official versions of the game made in a dark factory somewhere far from the eyes of intellectual property lawyers.

-Though a legal, licensed Romanian version has been around since 1999, it was produced in few numbers and finding a copy could often be a real pain in the community chest: finding the US version was often much easier.
-Now, however, the Romanian version is ubiquitous, and can be picked up for around 120.00 lei in Auchan, Carrefour, Cora and Diverta Music & Film, amongst other places.
+A legal, officially licensed Romanian version of the game has been around since 1999, although at first it was produced in limited numbers and finding a copy could often be a real pain in the community chest: finding the US version was often much easier.
+These days, however, the Romanian version is ubiquitous, and can be picked up for around 120.00 lei in Auchan, Carrefour, Cora and Diverta Music & Film, amongst other places.

-We have no idea who devised the Romanian board, though aficionados will be pleased to know that all of the quirks of the original remain: the choice of streets and stations is a little arbitrary; some streets are not, in fact, streets; prices are laughably low; the rules are incomprehensible and you can still win money by coming second in a beauty contest.
+We have no idea who devised the Romanian board, though aficionados of the game will be delighted to learn that all of the quirks of the original remain: the choice of streets and stations is a little arbitrary; some streets are not, in fact, streets; prices are laughably low; the rules are incomprehensible and you can still win money by coming second in a beauty contest.
 We have long said that the local version of the game makes the perfect souvenir of your visit to the Romanian capital.

 A Trip Around the Bucharest BoardRahova is a colourful working class district of Bucharest.
 The highlight of the area is unquestionably the amazing, huge flower market (Piata de Flori) at the eastern end of Calea Rahovei behind Piata George Cosbuc (and just a short ride on the No. 32 tram from Piata Unirii).
 The flower market takes place daily (in fact, it never really closes) in the shadow of Bere Rahova, an old beer factory, some of whose marvellous red-brick buildings have recently been renovated.
 While the rest of Calea Rahovei is of little interest to the visitor, it is worth noting that the blocks which line the street were the first in Bucharest to be colourfully painted, some ten years or so ago now.
 The trend for bringing life to grey, socialist-era blocks with brightly coloured paint is now visible all over the city.